 Priorities always involve time: what is most important to do right now.
-As we'll see later, time management is mostly a way to juggle
+As we'll see later, time management is mostly a way to juggle priorities so you can meet all your goals.

 When you manage your time well, you don't have to ignore some goals completely in order to meet other goals.
 In other words, you don't have to give up your life when you register for college-but you may need to work on managing your life more effectively.
 But time management works only when you're committed to your goals.
 Attitude and motivation are very important.
 If you haven't yet developed an attitude for success, all the time management skills in the world won't keep you focused and motivated to succeed.